-For hospitals and healthcare providers, complying with disability laws is not always easy.
-Patients with disabilities need different things, and doing the right thing costs hospitals time and money.
+For healthcare providers, complying with disability laws is not always easy.
+Patients with disabilities need different things, and doing the right thing costs time and money.
 Remembering the history of why laws exist to protect people with mental and physical disabilities can help.

 People with disabilities have endured discrimination throughout history.
 In late 19th Century America, cities enacted “ugly laws” that made it illegal for people with physical disfigurements or disabilities to be seen in public.
 Atrocities against this marginalized group of people occurred through all levels of society.
 Even the United States Supreme Court permitted the compulsory sterilization of mentally disabled individuals.
 See Buck v.
 Bell, 274 U.S. 200 (1927).
 And for the most part, healthcare was not readily available to everyone because people couldn’t see “the disabled” as equals.